sudheerj/javascript-interview-questions/README.md

 378. ### How do you capture browser back button

-     The `window.onbeforeunload` method is used to capture browser back button event.
-This is helpful to warn user about loosing the current data.
+     The `window.onbeforeunload` method is used to capture browser back button events.
+This is helpful to warn users about losing the current data.

      ```javascript
       window.onbeforeunload = function() {